TacoDelMar314/DataStructuresFinal/README.md

 mined, dirt
 used, barrier  (should return an error, since there are no players with this stat) placed, dirt   (should return an error, there is no category called 'placed')

+OH!
+Also, included in the github here is the folder that contains the stats.
+MAKE SURE TO UPDATE THE CODE TO READ FROM THAT FOLDER INSTEAD OF THE FOLDER THAT DOESN'T EXIST ON YOUR COMPUTER!